BMR Calculator

 Medical & Nutritional Disclaimer

-Nutritional & Medical Advisory: The results provided by this BMR Calculator are estimates based on the Mifflin-St Jeor equation.
+Nutritional & Medical Advisory: The results provided by this resting metabolic rate tool are estimates based on the Mifflin-St Jeor equation.
 Metabolism varies significantly by individual due to genetics, hormonal health, body composition, dietary history, and metabolic adaptation.
 These numbers should be used as a starting point only.
 Always consult a physician or registered dietitian before starting a strict diet, supplementation plan, or exercise program, especially if you have any endocrine, metabolic, cardiovascular, or other medical conditions.

 Our calculation methodology follows the Mifflin-St Jeor equation (Mifflin MD et al., 1990, American Journal of Clinical Nutrition).
 Data privacy: All calculations run locally in your browser and are never transmitted, stored, or tracked by our servers.